savicario/addis-ababa-hydroserver-training-2026/README.md

 ### Follow the presentation

 We will go through this [Presentation](https://www.canva.com/design/DAHRQLP5gXM/pqTYE9o6zTy-eI5wYU9MmA/edit) together step by step.
+You can refer back to the presentations after the training to review key concepts and exercise steps.

 ### Access Exercise 1